Salma-El-Alaoui/Kernel-Methods/README.md

 # Kernel-Methods
-Project for the course Kernel Methods for Machine Learning
+Project for the course Kernel Methods for Machine Learning.
+Report : SACAJU_Data_Sciences_Achddou_ElAlaoui_Jandot.pdf

+# Data
+Data must be placed in the 'data' folder.

 # How to reproduce our result (src/start.py)
 Just run the file start.py, in the src folder.
+It will create a Yte.csv file in the 'submissions' folder.
 It will compute the HOG features, perform a Kernel PCA and a SVM (with Kernel), with the parameters that were selected with cross validation (cf. main.py for further details).